 cd apps/meshwarp/streamer

 The Quads Viewer app will load a saved static frame from QuadWarp to view on the headset.
-You can change the scene by editing:
+You can change which scene is loaded by editing:

 std::string sceneName = "robot_lab"; // choose from robot_lab, sun_temple, viking_village, or san_miguel

 The QuadStream Viewer app will load a saved static frame from QuadStream to view on the headset.
-You can change the scene by editing:
+You can change which scene is loaded by editing:

 std::string sceneName = "robot_lab"; // choose from robot_lab, sun_temple, viking_village, or san_miguel

 The QUASAR Viewer app will load a saved static frame from QUASAR to view on the headset.
-You can change the scene by editing:
+You can change which scene is loaded by editing:

 std::string sceneName = "robot_lab"; // choose from robot_lab, sun_temple, viking_village, or san_miguel